-

 Strong Leaders Also Need Psychological Safety

 Psychological safety has become a prevalent concept, encompassing the feeling of safety individuals experience when sharing their thoughts and feelings without risking their status.
 While this is often attributed to individuals with less power, such as social minorities or those lower in the hierarchy of power or privilege, it also applies to those at the other end of the spectrum.
-Those in power who are expected to be always strong are afraid to show vulnerability, which can feel unsafe.
-For example, during recent layoffs at a Fortune 100 company, Teresa, a senior VP, felt exhausted and disheartened by the situation.
-Despite this, she believed she needed to display her strength…
+Those in power who are expected to be always strong often fear showing vulnerability, which can feel unsafe.
+A Hard Choice Between Authenticity and Strength For example, during recent layoffs at a Fortune 100 company, Teresa, a senior VP, felt exhausted and disheartened by the situation.
+Despite this, she believed…

 -